mardi 3 février 2026

 Find as many words as you can in today’s Panagram, including the nine-letter solution.
 Visit Telegraph Puzzles to play a range of head-scratching games, including PlusWord, Sorted, and Quick, Mini or Cryptic Crosswords.

-Yesterday’s Panagram was ALLEGEDLY.
+Yesterday’s Panagram was ROUTINELY.
 Come back tomorrow for the solution to today’s puzzle.

 We have sent you this email because you have either asked us to or because we think it will interest you.